 The trip has really given us a glimpse of what Kenya in 2011 has to offer culturally as well as natural.
 In my opinion, Kenya offers the best safari in the world.

 In Kenya they prefer U.S. dollar since their own currency Kenyan shilling is very unstable.
-So please remember to have dollars along on the trip.
+So please remember to have dollars with you on the trip.